Back to School Sale: $100 OFF Sitewide Shop now

 3. Speak with a trained medical practitioner

-In the case of an infection such as severe folliculitis that won’t resolve on its own, you may speak with your doctor if you experience pain around the infected area.
-Your doctor would prescribe over-the-counter medications such as antibiotics and antifungal drugs to address the root cause of the problem.
-And in the case of excessive itchiness, you may be placed on antihistamines to help relieve itchiness.
-In addition, antibacterial soaps may also be recommended to help get rid of these infections.
+If you experience pain around the infected area due to an infection such as severe folliculitis that won’t resolve on its own, you should speak with your doctor.
+Your doctor will prescribe over-the-counter medications such as antibiotics and antifungal drugs to address the root cause of the problem.
+If you experience excessive itchiness, you may be placed on antihistamines to help relieve it.
+In addition, antibacterial soaps may also be recommended to help eliminate these infections.

 Other best practices you could engage in to avoid facial irritation include the following;